Syamchand123/Autonomous-Mail-Monitoring-Agent/README.md

-# Autonomous Placement Prep Agent 🤖
+# Autonomous Mail Monitoring Agent 🤖

 A sophisticated AI agent designed to fully automate the tedious workflow of monitoring, analyzing, and preparing for university placement opportunities.
 This agent acts as a personal assistant, turning hours of manual work into a seamless, automated background process.